Tarmo Tamm

 Tarmo Tamm (born 3 December 1953 in Kiuma, Põlva County) is an Estonian politician.
 He has been a member of the XII, XIII and XIV Riigikogu.

-In 2007 he graduated from Estonian University of Life Sciences in agricultural economist.
+In 2007 he graduated from Estonian University of Life Sciences as an agricultural economist.

 From 1999 to 2011 he was the mayor of Põlva.

-Since 2002 he is a member of Estonian Centre Party.
+Since 2002 he has been a member of Estonian Centre Party.